AldeineRielCruz/NEULibScan-Attendance/README.md

 ### The three input/form fields

 - **Email field**
 The Email field inputs a student's institutional email.
-Similar to an 'email' input field, it requires the email address of the school: '@neu.edu.ph' for it to be a valid input, if it doesn't it will show an alert.
+Similar to an 'email' input field, it requires the email address of the school: '@neu.edu.ph' for it to be a valid input, if it doesn't it will show an error message.

  ```javascript
  if (!email || !email.endsWith('@neu.edu.ph')) {